2SLGBTQ+ travel

 Toronto

-Find a LGBTQ-friendly accommodation in Toronto that caters to you.
+Find 2SLGBTQI+-friendly accommodation in Toronto that caters to you.
 There’s no shortage of chic at trendy hotels, or for that personal touch, opt for a B&B or boutique inn.

 • A Seaton Dream: Inviting bed and breakfast located in Old Cabbagetown, close to Church Street.

-• The Gladstone Hotel: Located in Toronto’s West Queen West queer neighbourhood, this creative boutique accommodations celebrates local art, music and food.
+• The Gladstone Hotel: Located in Toronto’s West Queen West queer neighbourhood, this creative boutique accommodation celebrates local art, music and food.

 • The Drake Hotel: Labelled the ‘nerve center of the Toronto arts world’ by the New York Style Times Magazine, the Drake is a local hotspot.